MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- SoK: Memorisation in machine learning. [[paper]](https://arxiv.org/abs/2311.03075)
+  - Dmitrii Usynin, Moritz Knolle, Georgios Kaissis.
+  - Key Word: Memorization; Influence Estimation; Membership Inference Attacks.
+  - <details><summary>Digest</summary> This paper addresses the issue of quantifying the impact of individual data samples on machine learning models, especially in deep learning with limited data.
+It explores the concept of "memorization" in machine learning and its implications for privacy.
+The paper unifies various definitions and perspectives on memorization, discusses its relationship with model generalization, and presents methods to detect or measure memorization.
+It also considers the implications of memorization in the context of data privacy, including privacy attacks, differential privacy, and adversarial actors.

 - Initialization Matters: Privacy-Utility Analysis of Overparameterized Neural Networks. [[paper]](https://arxiv.org/abs/2310.20579)
   - Jiayuan Ye, Zhenyu Zhu, Fanghui Liu, Reza Shokri, Volkan Cevher.
   - Key Word: Differential Privacy; Membership Inference Attacks; Neural Tangent Kernel.